 One of the best side effects of putting nature back is the feeling of peace and happiness one gets from being in the centre of green space.
 On top of that, it increases property values, retains tenants for longer, can lower energy costs, and have other long-term financial benefits.
 Areas with trees, areas with parks and shade, are places where people want to be.

-Unfortunately, we have mixed results from learning this with the pandemic.
-People flocked to greenspace.
-And then started demanding by their use (if not out loud with their activism) that it be increasingly paved and made into “party space.”
-How ironic, that a need to have green space converts it even further into the built environment, and how short-sighted to fail to see that this will only exacerbate the effects of what people were trying to alleviate when using it.
+Unfortunately, we have mixed results from learning the value of green space during the pandemic.
+People flocked to green space.
+And then started demanding by their use (if not out loud with their activism) that it be increasingly paved and turned into “party space.”
+How ironic, that a need to have green space converts it even further into the built environment.
+That’s what, you know, bars and restaurants and public squares are for.
+How short-sighted to fail to see that this “urbanization” of green space will only exacerbate the effects of what people were trying to alleviate while using it.
+The next step for each, in 20–40 years, is just building on it anyway (which they already do).
+And then you lose it for good.

 We used to manicure and monocrop our green space (that is, grass and horticultural plants and easy-to-plant-by-the-City trees), and kept things as tidy as a magazine spread with herbicides and pesticides.
 This tidiness commanded a certain respect from its users, but we got a biodiversity crisis as a result.
 Thankfully, a lot of cities banned the cosmetic use of these chemicals, holding them back for use against real invasives (such as dog-stranging vine, its relative black swallow-wort, and the dreaded Japanese knotweed) and pests (emerald ash-borer, gypsy moth).